maryrosecook/coquette/README.md

 ##### Entity setup

-To support collisions, put these attributes on your entities:
+To make an entity support collisions, put these attributes on it:

-* `pos`: the top left coordinate of the entity, e.g.: `{ x: 10, y: 20 }`.
+* `pos`: the top left of the entity, e.g.: `{ x: 10, y: 20 }`.
-* `size`: the entity's size, e.g.: `{ x: 50, y: 30 }`.
+* `size`: the size of the entity, e.g.: `{ x: 50, y: 30 }`.
 * `boundingBox`: the shape that best approximates the shape of the entity, either `coquette.collider.RECTANGLE` or `coquette.collider.CIRCLE`.

 And, optionally, these methods:

-* `collision(other, type)`: called when an entity collides with another entity.
-Takes `other`, the entity that has collided.
-Takes `type`, which will be `coquette.collider.INITIAL`, if the entities began colliding in this tick, or `coquette.collider.SUSTAINED`, if the entities were colliding in the previous tick.
+* `collision(other, type)`: called when the entity collides with another entity.
+Takes `other`, the other entity involved in the collision.
+Takes `type`, which will be `coquette.collider.INITIAL`, if the entities were not colliding in the previous tick, or `coquette.collider.SUSTAINED`, if the entities were colliding in the previous tick.
-* `uncollision(other)`: called when an entity stops colliding with another entity.
-Takes `other`, the entity that has collided.
+* `uncollision(other)`: called when the entity stops colliding with another entity.
+Takes `other`, the other entity involved in the collision.

 e.g.: